 Gena Milanesi is a self-taught painter whose work reflects a remastered reality through intense brushstrokes & movement.
 Her powerful color use & bold layers of paint function to achieve a distinct energy with oil, acrylic & other mixed mediums.
-A Los Angeles native with strong European roots, Milanesi constantly finds inspiration in her surroundings.
-Following the lead of highly acclaimed artists, namely Jonas Wood, Gerhard Richter, Leroy Neiman & Yves Klein, Milanesi aims to capture the intimate relationship between subject & artist with a straightforward style.
+As a dual-citizen of the US & UK, she constantly retracts to her roots as a source of inspiration.
 While apparently simple at first glance, her work presents a simultaneous exploration of the contemporary that reoccurs showing concepts of newness & practices of the past.

-Her versatile style has also attracted corporate entities such as Gibson Brands, Nike, Sony ATV Publishing, ESPN, Casamigos Tequila, Veterinary Clinics of America, & Bloomingdale's.
-With echoes of legendary rock records blasting in her studio, Milanesi had a recent collaboration with Gibson Brands in January 2017 to highlight the iconic brand in her first solo exhibition at Gibson Brands on Sunset (formerly the iconic Los Angeles landmark, Tower Records).
+Her versatile style has also attracted corporate entities such as Gibson Brands, NBA, Nike, ESPN, Casamigos Tequila, Veterinary Clinics of America, & Bloomingdale's.
+With echoes of legendary rock records blasting in her studio, Milanesi teamed up with Gibson Brands in January 2017 to highlight the iconic brand in her first solo exhibition at Gibson Brands on Sunset (formerly the iconic Los Angeles landmark, Tower Records).

-Milanesi graduated from the University of Southern California & currently resides in Los Angeles.
+Milanesi graduated from the University of Southern California & currently resides in her hometown of Los Angeles.
 She has been part of group exhibitions in New York, London, Los Angeles, & Miami's Art Basel.
-Her next solo exhibition will be in December 2017 hosted by the Audio Salon Gallery at the renowned Bergamont Station in Santa Monica, CA.
+Her recent solo exhibition in January 2018 was sponsored by the Audio Salon Gallery at the renowned Bergamot Station in Santa Monica, CA.